rfkinline/BTC-Dashboard/README.md

 No accounts, API keys, or log-ins required<br>
 The dashboard indicators include:<br>
 <li> Market Data: Price, sats/USD, 24hr Change, BTC Dominance, Circulating Supply, and MarketCap.
-<li> Mempool Data: Block Height, # of Transactions in the Mempool, Average Fee 24hr($), Recommended Fees: Fast, Medium, Low ($ & sats/vByte), Hashrate/24hrs, and Next difficulty adjustment estimate.
+<li> Mempool Data: Block Height - time since block added, # of Transactions in the Mempool, Average Fee 24hr($), Recommended Fees: Fast, Medium, Low ($ & sats/vByte), Hashrate/24hrs, and Next difficulty adjustment estimate.
 <li> Other Indicators: BTC High 24hr, BTC Low 24hr, ATH (All Time High), ATH change (%), ATH Date, Fear & Greed Index, Fear Value, # of Lightning Network Nodes, Lightning Network Capacity, Error messages, and Date/Time of Last update
+<li> Bitcoin Price trend arrow appears next to the price when Bitcoin price goes up or down 2%+ in an hour.
-<li> Colors: green (up) or red (down) depending on the change.
-Currently implemented in: BTC Price, Marketcap, Mempool and Hashrate.
+<li> Colors: Green (up) or Red (down) depending on the change.
+Currently implemented in: BTC Price, Marketcap, and Hashrate.
+<li> Colors reversed for Mempool transactions.
+Green (down) and Red (up) show when # of transactions goes up or down 5% in 5 minutes
 <li> ATH Price turns green and bold if new ATH was reached in the same day.
 Green ATH date on same day.
 ATH Change turns green within 5% of ATH and red when 50% and below
-<li>Block Height turns green when block height increases and it remains green for 60 seconds thereafter.
+<li>Block Height turns green when block height increases and it remains green for 2 minutes thereafter.

 <img src="https://cypherhive.com/wp-content/uploads/2021/03/BTC-Dashboard2-scaled.jpg" border="1"><br>

 ## Minimum Hardware Requirements
-<li>A Raspberry Pi (0w, 1, 2, 3, 4+) or you can also run on a PC with Git Bash and Python installed
+<li>A Raspberry Pi 0w, 1, 2, 3, 4+ (tested on 0w and 4) or you can also run on a computer with Python installed
 <li>Constant internet connection
 <li>7 Inch Display Monitor 1024X600.
 Larger displays should also do the job.